 For more comprehensive details on the hotels above, visit our post here.

-Looking for MORE SUPER DOOPER FUN places to visit in TOKYO?
+Looking for MORE SUPER DOOPER FUN things to do in Tokyo?

 Click the links in blue below.

-Thank you for your support in helping us to grow this Family Travel Directory.
+Thank you in advance for your support in helping us to grow Roam the Gnome Family Travel™ Website Directory